Market Facilitation Index

 - Market Facilitation Index falls, but the volume increases.
 There is a battle between bulls and bears, characterized by a large sell and buy volume, but the price is not changing significantly since the forces are equal.
 One of the contending parties (buyers vs. sellers) will eventually win the battle.
 Usually, the break of such a bar lets you know if this bar determines the continuation of the trend or annuls the trend.
 Bill Williams calls such bar "curtsying".

-To calculate Market Facilitation Index you need to subtract the low price of a bar from the its high price and divide it by the volume.
+To calculate Market Facilitation Index you need to subtract the lowest bar price from the highest bar price and divide it by the volume.

 BW MFI = (HIGH - LOW) / VOLUME

-HIGH the high price of the current bar;
+HIGH — the highest price of the bar;

-LOW the low price of the current bar;
+LOW — the lowest price of the bar;